SirDarcanos/SirDarcanos/README.md

 <ul>
 <!-- WEB:START --><li><em> 2025-10-22</em> <a href='https://nicolamustone.blog/2025/10/22/top-5-essential-wordpress-plugins-i-always-install-and-why/'>Top 5 Essential WordPress Plugins I Always Install &lpar;and Why&rpar;</a></li><li><em> 2023-12-05</em> <a href='https://nicolamustone.blog/2023/12/05/ai-and-chatgpt-in-wordpress-a-year-of-transformation/'>AI in WordPress: A Year of Transformation</a></li><li><em> 2023-11-28</em> <a href='https://nicolamustone.blog/2023/11/28/enhancing-wordpress-content-protection-beyond-right-click-blocks/'>Enhancing WordPress Content Protection: Beyond Blocking Right-Clicks</a></li><!-- WEB:END -->
 </ul>

 ---

 ### Outside of work
 When I’m not deep in code or support dashboards, I’m probably:
-- Running long-form **D&D campaigns**
+- Running long-form *Dungeons & Dragons* campaigns
-- Writing new essays
+- Writing new essays on [nicolamustone.blog](https://nicolamustone.blog)
-- Programming some personal project
+- Coding on some project that will likely become public
 - Or playing games (currently: *Dead by Daylight & Killing Floor 3*)